cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Decrypt(ct, tag, ad, key, nonce)
 ~~~

-The `Decrypt` function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification failed.
+The `Decrypt` function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification fails.

 Security: